siddhant-gauchan/TrueLayerTest/README.md

 5. After sucessfull login. it will redirect to http://*.ngrok.io/callback.
 6. Copy the acccessToken as shown below and Authorize for Bearer
-  ![alt text](https://github.com/siddhant-gauchan/TrueLayerTest/blob/master/image/accesstoken.PNG "Access Token") 7.Go back to previous http://localhost:58606/swagger and authorize using __BearerScheme__
+  ![alt text](https://github.com/siddhant-gauchan/TrueLayerTest/blob/master/image/accesstoken.PNG "Access Token")
+7. Go back to previous http://localhost:58606/swagger and authorize using __Bearer Scheme__

-8.Execute endpoints from SwaggerUI
+8. Execute endpoints from SwaggerUI

 # UnitTest
 1. Unit test is written using MSTest and Moq.